Alaroye

 Alaroye is a weekly newspaper published in Nigeria in the Yoruba language by Musa Alao Adedayo of the World Information Agents Lagos.
 Alaroye means 'the explainer' in Yoruba.

-Aim

-An important objective of the newspaper Alaroye is to help sustain the reading and speaking of the Yoruba language.

 Background

 The first edition of Alaroye was produced in May 1985.
 The publisher was 25 years old, working as a newscaster with the Nigerian Television Authority, NTA Channel 10, Lagos.
 The first experiment lasted only a few editions, being published single-handedly by its creator, and was not able to become financially sustainable.
 A second effort was made in 1990 to resuscitate the newspaper, which was published but could not be circulated because its launching where the publisher expected to raise some money for continuous publishing was aborted.
 And it was again unsuccessful.
 In 1994, Adedayo came out again with his paper.
 This time, it came out successfully for four weeks before it collapsed due to lack of funding, and funding a newspaper seemed to be beyond the reach of the publisher.
 Alaroye became dormant until July 2, 1996, when it resurfaced in its current form.
 With better planning, enough resources and a post-graduate diploma in journalism, Adedayo was able to ensure Alaroye became a viable publication.